dlt-hub/dlt/docs/website/docs/general-usage/extract-data-from-api/rest-client.md

 ### Paginators

 Paginators are used to handle paginated responses.
-The `RESTClient` class comes with built-in paginators for common pagination mechanisms.
+The `RESTClient` class comes with built-in paginators for common pagination mechanisms:

+- [JSONResponsePaginator](#jsonresponsepaginator) - link to the next page is included in the JSON response.
+- [HeaderLinkPaginator](#headerlinkpaginator) - link to the next page is included in the response headers.
+- [OffsetPaginator](#offsetpaginator) - pagination based on offset and limit query parameters.
+- [JSONResponseCursorPaginator](#jsonresponsecursorpaginator) - pagination based on a cursor in the JSON response.

 #### JSONResponsePaginator